CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 Your manager follows closely behind and provides an explanation: a significant number of job recruiters have taken interest in your project and would like to use the platform as a means to reach out to students for career opportunities.
 However, the population of students is too large, and increasing annually.
 They are concerned by the sheer number of students to review for job applications, and recruiters want a simpler way to narrow the applicant pool.

 While your team had been working on deployment, your buzzword-enamored clients had hired another engineer to work on an extra ML-based feature to take in student performance data and provide a prediction of which applicants are more likely to succeed in industry.
+Specifically,

+- The feature will appear as a new career tab on NodeBB
+- The new career page will
+    - Allow students to submit relevant information about themselves for recruiters to see
+    - Recruiters will be able to see a list of students who have submitted their information, together with the prediction of their success in industry

 However, the engineer left shortly after and the project was abandoned.
 They have left an unfinished draft pull request on the repository, and you have been tasked with completing the project.